 How Does Inflation Affect Restaurants?

-Inflation affects restaurants by limiting availability of ingredients and other items, and by making prices have to rise for customers.
+Inflation affects restaurants by limiting availability of ingredients and other items, and by making prices rise for customers.
 Ultimately, inflation makes it more expensive for restaurants to continue to offer great customer service.
-That makes it less likely for people to come out to eat.
+That makes it less likely for people to go out to eat.

 Why Does Increased Inflation Lead to Menu Changes?

 Increased inflation leads to menu changes, both in pricing and in dish availability.
 That's because inflation makes it harder to get the same items for the same price.
-When inflation increases, the items affected by inflation become more expensive and more scarce, because people buy up whatever they can get.
+When inflation increases, the items affected by inflation become costlier and scarcer, because people buy up whatever they can get.

 Overall, the menu items affected by inflation are harder to get a hold of, and pricier for the restaurant and the customers.